Afterschool_Incubator_CMYK_blue-01.png

 Afterschool Community

-After hearing directly from youth service providers and youth themselves that there were few resources with credible, relatable information, the DAA partnered with the YESS Institute to develop the Health Lifestyles curriculum.
-This new program, which has been implemented by afterschool providers across Denver, was made possible through a $1.5 million grant allocation that the DAA’s lead agency, the City and County of Denver’s Office of Children’s Affairs, advocated to receive from Colorado state and local recreational marijuana sales taxes to support early prevention efforts through afterschool and summer programs.
+After hearing directly from youth service providers and youth themselves that there were few resources with credible, relatable information, the DAA partnered with the YESS Institute to develop the Health Lifestyles curriculum, focused on cannabis.
+This program has been implemented by afterschool providers across the city and was made possible through a $1.5 million grant allocation that the DAA’s lead agency, the City and County of Denver’s Office of Children’s Affairs.
+In response to community feedback and trends across the city, the DAA worked with YESS to create additional modules for education on vaping and opioids.

 Scaling the Program & Sharing Lessons Learned with Our Peers